RITct/RITSoft-3.0/README.md

 This project is a work in progress, so try to update the readme as you add more features.

+Refer [Contributing](Contributing.MD) for a few pointers on PHP/Laravel.

 ### Running shell commands inside the container

 Use the format `docker exec -it ritsoft_app <CMD>`